-Research shows that childhood spiritual moments are commonplace.
+Research shows that childhood spiritual experiences are commonplace.
 Children are more receptive than adults to the subtleties of the non-material world which surrounds them.

 A thoughtful and compassionate adult, be it a parent, relative, teacher, or doctor, may play a vital role in the life of a child who has had a spiritual experience.